 Can You Wash Towels and Sheets Together?

-While many people throw both of these household staples together into one load, they really should be washed and dried separately.
+While many people throw these household staples together into one load, they should be washed and dried separately.
 Towels stay fluffier when washed in hot cycles.
 Sheets should be done in warm cycles, not hot, due to shrinkage.
 Thick, heavy towels are considered rough when compared to more delicate sheet fabrics.
-Additionally, towels can cause lint build-up on sheets in the dryer.
+Additionally, towels can cause lint buildup on sheets in the dryer.
 Finally, towels and sheets will dry at different rates, so they will not dry properly when done together.

 Step 3: Sort by Soil Level

-Now that you've separated out your colors and fabrics by care instructions, you'll want to look for heavily soiled items.
-These are items with a lot of dirt, grime, sweat, and/or stains.
-Do the following:
+Now that you've separated out your colors and fabrics, you'll want to look for heavily soiled items.
+These are items with a lot of dirt, grime, sweat, and stains.
+For these items, do the following:

 - Treat small stains using the method recommended for that stain type, whether it is ink, wine, food, or grass.

 - Items with small, treated stains can be washed with the rest of the laundry in those piles.

 - Items with lots of caked-on dirt, such as shirts worn to work in a barn, or that retain odors, such as cat bedding, should be separated out.
 These items should be washed together on the appropriate cleaning cycle.

 And that's the basics of sorting.
 See, learning how to properly do laundry isn't difficult.
 After a few times, it becomes second nature.
 But there are a few tips and tricks you can try to make things even easier.

 - Label baskets and hampers by color or fabric so the whole family sorts as they discard their soiled clothing.